-It takes courage to share parts of yourself and surrender to the fact that others will perceive you as they will.
+It takes courage to share parts of yourself and surrender to another that will hold space for it all.

 LAURA SKINNER, LPC, SAC